dmbarbour/wikilon/docs/CommandLine.md

 #### Multi-Line Literals

 Inline literals are sufficient for most command line use cases, e.g. labels like `"foo"`, test strings like `"Hello, World!"`, and micro-DSLs like regular expressions.
-Claw doesn't have built-in character escapes, and it isn't difficult to define your `literal` function to rewrite substrings like `"\n"`, `"\q"`, and `"\\"` to model escapes of newlines and double-quotes and escapes.
+Claw doesn't have built-in character escapes, and it isn't difficult to define your `lit` function to statically rewrite substrings like `"\n"`, `"\q"`, and `"\\"` to model escapes of newlines and double-quotes and escapes.

 Nonetheless, claw provides a usable syntax for multi-line embedded text: